About My Classes

 My yoga classes feature challenging poses embedded in eloquent sequences with detailed instructions on how to move into your fullest expression of each pose.
 I offer students a dynamic vinyasa practice infused with a devotional intention that integrates vigorous movement with focused attention.
-I encourage full-body breathing (ujjayi breath) as the means to keep one’s consciousness connected to the body at every moment for the duration of each practice, play an uplifting and eclectic music mix that echoes the philosophical theme of each class, and keep the mood light with a generous supply of humor and spontaneity.
+I encourage full-body breathing (ujjayi breath) as the means to keep one’s consciousness connected to the body throughout the duration of each practice, play an uplifting and eclectic music mix that echoes the philosophical theme of each class, and keep the mood light with a generous supply of humor and spontaneity.
 My classes begin with chanting and a little experiential yoga philosophy and culminate with a brief meditation.
 My goal is help students experience the distinction between their moving, breathing body and themselves; the person who is watching the body move and breath.
 My hope is for every student to leave feeling physically and spiritually exhilarated.